skypjack/entt/docs/md/entity.md

 ```

 Entity storage is never returned.
 This simplifies many tasks (such as copying an
-entity) and fits perfectly with the fact that this type of storage doesn't have
+entity) and fits perfectly with the fact that this type of storage does not have
 an identifier inside the registry.

 ## Pointer stability